All Episodes

 And some have even been so bold to suggest the markets are in the grips of a little bit of a mania and arguing stock prices keep rising.

-And but they always say that about I never liked the stock market.
+But they always say that about, I never liked the stock market.

-And anyway, Trump has cut sixteen old regulations for each new regulation he's added.
+And anyway, Trump has cut 16 old regulations for each new regulation he's added.

 His labor department is now considering eliminating Obama's overtime rule, which costs small businesses billions of dollars, and that discourages hiring full-time workers.